uoitsci/pi-labs/content/lab/arm.md

 At its core, a processor in a computer is nothing but a powerful calculator.
 Calculations can only be carried using values stored in very tiny memories called registers.
 The ARM processor in a Raspberry Pi has 16 integer registers and 32 floating point registers.
 A processor uses these registers to perform integer computations and floating point computations, respectively.
 We will put floating registers aside for now and eventually we will get back to them in a future installment.
 Let’s focus on the integer registers.

 Those 16 integer registers in ARM have names from r0 to r15.
 They can hold 32 bits.
 Of course these 32 bits can encode whatever you want.
-That said, it is convenient to represent integers in two’s complement as there are instructions which perform computations assuming this encoding.
-So from now, except noted, we will assume our registers contain integer values encoded in two’s complement.
+That said, it is convenient to represent integers in two's complement as there are instructions which perform computations assuming this encoding.
+So from now, except noted, we will assume our registers contain integer values encoded in two's complement.

 # Basic arithmetic

 Almost every processor can do some basic arithmetic computations using the integer registers.
 So do ARM processors.
 You can ADD two registers.
-Let’s retake our example from above:
+Let's retake our example from above:

 {{< highlight nasm >}}
 /* -- sum01.s */